nickjj/ansible-sshd/README.md

-## WARNING: This role will be deprecated very soon

-All of the functionality provided by this role and more is available in the [DebOps project](http://debops.org).
-If you are using some of my roles in conjunction with each other, you will find the move to DebOps most pleasurable.

-This role will be **removed** from the **galaxy** and from **github** anywhere from 42 microseconds to 2-3 weeks after you read this message.

----

 ## What is ansible-sshd? [![Build Status](https://secure.travis-ci.org/nickjj/ansible-sshd.png)](http://travis-ci.org/nickjj/ansible-sshd)

-It is an [ansible](http://www.ansible.com/home) role to install openssh-server and configure it.
+It is an [Ansible](http://www.ansible.com/home) role to install openssh-server and configure it.

 ### What problem does it solve and why is it useful?

 Often times you want to disable root logins and password based logins.
-This role sets those options by default but it also exposes every config value found in the default ubuntu 12.04 `sshd_config` file.
+This role sets those options by default but it also exposes every config value found in the default Ubuntu `sshd_config` file.

 ## Role variables